curl/everything-curl/usingcurl-mqtt.md

 ## Caveats

-Remaining limitations in curl's MQTT support :as of September 2020:
+Remaining limitations in curl's MQTT support as of September 2020:
  - No username support
  - Only QoS level 0 is implemented for publish
  - No way to set retain flag for publish